 Lures/Live Baits

-Most guide services specialize in one or the other but will do both.
-If looking for a skilled artificial lure fishing guide, then ask for it if you get a bass guide that uses live bait (wild shiner) every day.
+Most guided bass fishing in Florida trips have services specialized in one or the other but will do both.
+If you are looking for a skilled artificial lure fishing guide, ask if you get a bass guide that uses live bait (wild shiner) every day.
 They will not know what artificial lures are working.
-A good service should have bass guides that can do both or a combination of both.
+A good service should have bass guides that can do both or combine.

 Let’s book it